JakeSteam/blog-personal/_posts/2023-09-09-complete-guide-to-fh5-secret-dlc-cars.md

 A secret car is one introduced into the game as part of a "real world" promotion.
 For example, buying a Forza edition controller, playing another Forza game, or buying unrelated items like food.
 They are typically just a reskinned version of an existing car, so offer no gameplay advantage.

 What makes these cars interesting is they **do not show in the Car Collection**.
 For example, you may have 700/700 cars, but if you redeem a secret car this will change to 701/701!
-In the below example there are 747 cars in the game, but I have all 4 "secret" cars:
+In the below example there are 748 cars in the game's car collection, but I have 3 "secret" cars:

 [![All FH5 cars collected](/assets/images/2023/fh5cars-collection.png)](/assets/images/2023/fh5cars-collection.png)